acrticsludge/QuickBook-Teachers_register/README.md

 2. Attendance storage.
 3. Percentage calculator (of all or single subject). https://github.com/acrticsludge/Percentage-calc

+# New Branch
+A new branch exists which has the following code converted into an executable file.
+Info here ---> https://github.com/acrticsludge/QuickBook-Teachers_register/tree/jar-main
 *releases will be published as I embed the code for a new feature, last edited by acrticsludge on 16/01/2022 at 16:56 PM (4:56 PM).*